roubertedgar/workshoptw/README.md

 	}
 ```

-The subscribeOn(Schedulers.io()) and the observeOn(AndroidSchedulers.mainThread()) after call the Completable.fromAction is just to execute this action on the ReactiveX IO thread and notify the result on the Ma
+The subscribeOn(Schedulers.io()) and the observeOn(AndroidSchedulers.mainThread()) after call the Completable.fromAction is just to execute this action on the ReactiveX IO thread and notify the result on the Android Main Thread.
+We have to use this because the Android system don't let us doing database access or some other hard work at the MainT

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM4MzgxMzY0LDE0NzI1ODc5NDUsLTIxMz
+eyJoaXN0b3J5IjpbLTEyNDIzNjE0NzQsMTQ3MjU4Nzk0NSwtMj
-QyMDMzMjUsMTk1NDEzNTU4NywxMjIyODI3MzE5LDE2MTkzNjc4
+EzNDIwMzMyNSwxOTU0MTM1NTg3LDEyMjI4MjczMTksMTYxOTM2
-NCwtMTk5OTQ1ODE4NiwtOTcyOTQ3OTcsLTEyMzAwNDE3NjgsMj
+Nzg0LC0xOTk5NDU4MTg2LC05NzI5NDc5NywtMTIzMDA0MTc2OC
-gwNzg4ODM5XX0=
+wyODA3ODg4MzldfQ==
 -->